-When employers first set up a health reimbursement arrangement (HRA), they often wonder if there’s a required timeframe for reimbursing their employees’ health expenses.
-Likewise, employees want to know how long they have before they need to submit their health expenses for approval.
+If you’re an employer who has recently set up a health reimbursement arrangement (HRA), you may have questions about required timeframes and deadlines for reimbursing employees’ health expenses and submitting tax forms.
+Your eligible employees may also want to know how long they have to submit their medical expenses for approval.

 Reimbursement deadlines for employers

-An HRA must have formal plan documents in order to qualify for tax advantages.
-These plan documents set forth HRA timing rules, including the deadline for employers to pay their employees’ back for the qualifying medical expenses they’ve submitted for reimbursement.
+Regardless of the HRA type, you must have formal plan documents to qualify for tax advantages.
+These plan documents outline HRA timing rules, including the deadline for employers to pay their employees back for the out-of-pocket medical expenses they’ve submitted for reimbursement.

-A typical benefit year spans 12 months, but it can be shorter or longer depending on how you choose to set up your HRA.
-For example, an organization may set up its first benefit year to run from August through December, and then make subsequent years run from January to December.
+A typical benefit year spans 12 months but can be shorter or longer depending on how you set up your HRA.
+For example, an organization may set up its first benefit year to run from August through December and then make subsequent years run from January to December.

 Expense submission deadlines for eligible employees